-Blade grinders are similar to spice grinders, where two blades chop up your coffee beans into smaller particles.
+Blade grinders resemble spice grinders, where two blades chop up your coffee beans into smaller particles.

-These are usually smaller in size than spice grinders but carry the same design.
+These are usually smaller than spice grinders but have the same design.

 A blade coffee grinder is cheaper but does not produce a consistent grind.

-It is also noisy, and the blades tend to heat up, which adversely affects the coffee’s flavor.
+It is also noisy, and the blades tend to heat up, adversely affecting the coffee’s flavor.

 Burr grinders are the heavier and larger variety.
 They are slightly expensive too.

-They have burrs instead of blades for grinding, work at a slower speed, and produce less noise and heat.
+They have burrs instead of blades for grinding, work slower, and produce less noise and heat.